SEKOIA-IO/documentation/_shared_content/intelligence_center/consume/intelligence.md

 - External references
 - The location’s country code (if the search term contains 2 characters)

-By default, search results are sorted by **relevance**, but you can choose to display them by the last edition date.
+By default, search results are sorted by **pertinence**, but you can choose to display them by the **last edition date**.

 !!!
 Tip
     When the search contains multiple words, it can be useful to see the results matching exactly what has been entered.
 Putting the search between quotes (`" "`) will search for objects containing the exact term in one of their fields.

+!!!
+Note
+    The search bar is **tokenized**.
+It means that if the user searches for `FLINT 2022-05` it will look for `FLINT`, `2022` and `05` and then apply scoring depending on the attribute the value was found in and the number of times it was found.

+    To get only the item where the name starts with `FLINT 2022-05`, this dork search can be performed: `name:^"FLINT 2022-05"`

 ### Table Columns